Bear’s Den Pizza - 24 Hours to Hell and Back Update - Open or Closed?

 Bear’s Den Pizza is open.

-They have expanded their menu and their restaurant space into the space next door to expand their dining space.
+They have also expanded into the space next door for more dining space.

 The pizzas remain a big hit with diners.

-Planning a visit to The Park Restaurant and Bar?
+Planning a visit to the restaurant?
 Check out their website for more info including opening hours.

 1 comment: